Arctic Environmental Protection Strategy: Adoption

 "Preserving environmental quality and natural resources, accommodating environmental protection principals with the needs and traditions of Arctic Native peoples, monitoring environmental conditions, and reducing and eventually eliminating pollution in the Arctic Environment."

 Follow-up

 The AEPS outlined five objectives and six pollution issues.
 Legal issues included its jurisdictional reach and extent of obligations for the member states.
 Data-gathering, information compilation, and assessment tasks were organized around these issues.

 In their 1993 follow-up meeting in Nuuk, Greenland, ministers endorsed expanding the AEPS in order to deal with sustainable development, and issued the Nuuk Declaration.
 Another meeting occurred in 1996 in Ottawa, Canada, resulting in the Ottawa Declaration (1996) and the establishment of the Arctic Council.
-The last meeting, held in 1997 in Alta, Norway following the AEPS's 1996 absorption into the Arctic Council resulted in the Alta Declaration.
+The last meeting, held in 1997 in Alta following the AEPS's 1996 absorption into the Arctic Council resulted in the Alta Declaration.

-The AEPS remains a strategy for the Council's working groups, including:
+The AEPS remains a strategy for the council's working groups, including: